Primary care bodies unite to take fight for financial security future to Parliament

 BDA chair Eddie Crouch, Sadik Al-Hassan MP and Makyle Khan, a dental student © British Dental Association

-The British Dental Association, British Medical Association, Community Pharmacy England, Optometric Fees Negotiating Committee, and the Association for Primary Care Audiology into Providers told MPs attending the Moving from Crisis to Recovery event that investment in primary care is needed now to future-proof the NHS.
+The British Dental Association, British Medical Association, Community Pharmacy England, Optometric Fees Negotiating Committee, and the Association for Primary Care Audiology Providers told MPs attending the Moving from Crisis to Recovery event that investment in primary care is needed now to future-proof the NHS.

 MPs were warned that if primary care continues to be under-prioritised and underfunded compared with the rest of the NHS and relative to its costs, access and patient health will continue to be put at risk.